-"Give Heaven Some Hell" is the latest number culled from the singer-songwriter's upcoming debut album, A Rock, which comes out on Sept.
-4 via Big Loud Records.
-The song follows both "Boots" and "One Beer" in giving listeners a taste of the first full-length effort from the veteran songmaker who's now striking out as an artist in his own right.
+"Give Heaven Some Hell" is the latest single culled from the singer-songwriter's debut album, A Rock, which dropped in September via Big Loud Records.
+The song follows "One Beer," a No. 1 single -- Hardy's first as an artist -- featuring Lauren Alaina and Devin Dawson.

 An accompanying music video puts Hardy with some of his real-life buddies, as the singer explains on YouTube.
 True to the song's subject matter, however, the clip focuses on evoking emotions that arise after a loved one passes to the other side.

 Hardy cut his teeth in country music penning songs for Florida Georgia Line, Morgan Wallen, Blake Shelton and more before releasing his own tracks.
-Hardy's first mixtape, Hixtape Vol. 1, arrived last year.
+Hardy's first mixtape, Hixtape Vol. 1, arrived in 2019.